Paul D. Wilke

 "Though sober, Grant projected a defeated air on the St. Louis streets, a man with the life beaten out of him.
 His injured pride cast a deep gloom over him.
 The depression visible in his expressionless face, seamy clothes, and absence of mirth were discernible to those around him.
 His need to sell firewood, huddled in a faded blue army coat, broadcast his decline to the world."
 [1]

-Jesse, however, lamented that his son would face a steep learning curve by shifting careers.
-He supposedly lamented that "he [Jesse] would have to take U.S. and his family home and make him over again, as he had no business qualifications whatever - had failed at everything - all his other boys were good business men."
+Jesse, however, understood that his son would face a steep learning curve by shifting careers.
+He lamented that "he [Jesse] would have to take U.S. and his family home and make him over again, as he had no business qualifications whatever - had failed at everything - all his other boys were good business men."
 [3]

-One forgotten incident stands out during this period which offers a hint at Grant's character and a striking contrast to Lee's views on slavery.
+One forgotten incident stands out during this period, which hints at Grant's character and is a striking contrast to Lee's views on slavery.
 Most people don't know this, but Grant briefly owned a slave in the spring of 1859.
 Whether that slave, a mulatto named William Jones, was given as a gift from his slave-owning father-in-law or not is unclear.
+It is clear that Grant soon after marched down to the circuit court in St. Louis and freed William.
+The papers he filed stated, "I hereby manumit, emancipate & set free said William from slavery forever."
+[4]

 But he didn't.